GrInDmEtAl/DayzPerformanceUpgrades/README.md

 	call compile preprocessFileLineNumbers "publicEH.sqf";

+One problem currently observed is the following:
+Because you can now very fast relogin, it is possible that you meet the alerted Zombies from your previous login, looking stupid around and seems to wait for new order :D
+They will disappear a few seconds later.

 ## Reworked server cleanup state machine
 Better priority ordering, faster object update execution.

+How to install:

 Replace your `server_cleanup.fsm` with the file from here: